BirbRoss/COMP3000-Project/README.md

 The tape is placed to help indicate a place for the controller as well as to provide strength, as these pieces of pipe insulation, you may have to do the same with yours if it has these pre-cut lines.

+### Installing the prefab
+1. Download both the prefab and model/fbx files
+2. Drag and drop them into your unity project

 ## Contact
 Find a bug you can use the issues tab, but if that doesn't work then I can be reached at zacharycummings80@gmail.com And if you like what you see for some reason then my [linkedIn is here](https://www.linkedin.com/in/zcummings)